dagronf/CIFilterFactory/README.md

 This library is an attempt to automatically generate a typesafe, discoverable wrapper interface to CIFilter.

+## What about `import CoreImage.CIFilterBuiltins`?

+In more recent versions of Xcode, the SDK now comes with a pre-generated set of CIFilter classes (like `CIFilter.pixellate()`).
+This library was written before `CIFilterBuiltins` was available, and was also required to support Objective-C (admittedly, becoming less and less of a problem as time goes on).

+* only available for newer versions of Xcode.
+* No objective-c support.
+* Some filters are not generated (eg. `CICrop`)
+* Basically undocumented. `CIFilterFactory` embeds ALL the documentation within the generated code so it's directly available when you need it.

 ### Type safety and discovery

 `CIFilter` use string constants to define the argument parameters.
 Incredibly powerful and extensible but not overly discoverable without having to resort to online documentation like [CIFilter.io](https://cifilter.io).
 And forget Xcode code completion.
 As the parameter values are defined as `String: Any?`, you can spend a long time debugging an issue because you put in the wrong key string or an incorrect value type.